OAI/OpenAPI-Specification/proposals/003_Clarify-Nullable.md

 ## Introduction

 This proposal aims to clarify the semantics of the `nullable` keyword in OpenAPI 3.0.
-This clarification would resolve ambiguities, reinforce the intended alignment with JSON Schema, and guidance for schema validators, translators, and other tools.
+This clarification would resolve ambiguities, reinforce the intended alignment with JSON Schema, and provide guidance for schema validators, translators, and other tools.

 ## Motivation